Every PC gamer is aware of the term “thermal throttling”, especially those who live in hotter areas, or those who love to overclock their PCs.

 Buy a Good Case

 Believe it or not, a good case can affect the temperature in more ways than you can imagine in the first place.
 Case in point, just look at the Cooler Master H500P, the case is notorious for one of the worst air flows from the front, and your goal here is to avoid any situation like that.
+(We have recently written a roundup review on Mid Tower Cases as well).

 Unless you’re planning on an open loop, you should always go for a case that has good airflow.